-Oscar Delp: Top TE target is 'roomate' potential for Gunner Stockton
+Oscar Delp: Georgia’s No. 1 TE target is now also a roommate target for Gunner Stockton

 The topic this time was Oscar Delp.
 When asked about the nation’s No. 1 TE prospect (247Sports Composite) for 2022, Stockton didn’t lock onto the obvious.

 The frame?
 No. Hands?
 Nope.
 The routes like a receiver?
 Nada.
-The way Delp finds an uncommon gear for the near 6-foot-5 TE to go beyond the second level?
+The way Delp finds an uncommon gear for a near 6-foot-5 TE to go beyond the second level?
 Stockton knows that, but no.

-Those two are first-year teammates of the well-regarded Hustle, Inc. 7-on-7 squad this year.
-But that’s looking too far downfield right now.
+Those two are first-year teammates on the well-regarded Hustle, Inc. 7-on-7 squad.
+Does the Georgia commit think Delp could do damage in Athens?

 “I’d really like to play with him,” Stockton said.
 “But I’m really trying to get a roommate, too.
 Oscar would be a good one.”

-Those two roomed together for the first Hustle Inc. 7-on-7 tournament trip of the season.
+Those two roomed together for the first 7-on-7 road trip of the season.
 The squad fared very well in the annual Myrtle Beach kickoff tournament.

+Delp said it went well.
 He even described the 5-star QB as the neat and tidy one.

-What was that time like for the 5-star Georgia QB commit?
+What was that time like for Stockton?

 “Really just getting to know him besides the fact he is a really good football player,” Stockton said.

-Delp is skilled enough to do a lot… including joining 2021 signee Brock Bowers as the breaker of chains around the tight end position at UGA.
+Delp is skilled enough to do a lot… including potentially joining 2021 signee Brock Bowers as the breaker of chains around the TE position at UGA.

 “It was awesome,” Delp said of rooming with Stockon.
 “The last tournament was our first tournament rooming together.
 Our first tournament.
 Our first tournament together.
 It was really cool.
 We were just hanging out.
 It was like we’ve known each other for two years already the first time we really started hanging out.
 It was awesome.”